Willisham: History

 The earliest records of Willisham date back to 1066 when it was known as Willaluesham.
 It was recorded in the Domesday Book as part of the hundred of Bosmere and had a value of £4.6 to the lord.
 At this time the village consisted of 20 households which is counted by the heads of family, meaning that the actual population is likely to be 5 times higher.

-The origin of the name Willisham is stated on the parish council website as being:

-"derived from Wiglaf Meadow or Enclosure.
+The origin of the name Willisham is stated on the parish council website as being: "derived from Wiglaf Meadow or Enclosure.
 The name Wiglaf occurs in Beowulf."

-As well as being called Willaluesham, in the past, it has also been known as Wylavesham, Willavesham and Wylewesham.
-During 1884 the area underwent boundary changes moving certain areas of Somersham, Offton and Nettlestead.
+This claim is basedon documentation dating from 1198.
+Other names it has previously known as include Wylavesham, Willavesham and Wylewesham.

+During 1884 the area underwent boundary changes moving certain areas of Offton and Nettlestead.
 However Willisham did gain some of Offton.

+In 1901 the population was 141, and the parish covered 940 acres.

 Geography

 Willisham is located 11.4 km north west of Ipswich, 8.1 km south of Stowmarket and 104.4 km away from London.